Lady Joanna Thornhill (Endowed) Primary School

 Welcome back after the Easter break - we hope you enjoyed the sunshine.

-This term in Maths there is a number focus, beginning with decimal numbers.
-The children learn how to add and subtract decimals, including those with a different number of decimal places as well as multiply and divide decimals by 10, 100 and 1000.
-They will then begin the 'properties of shape' unit, in which they will measure angles with a protractor and learn how to calculate missing angles around a point.
+This term in Maths there is a shape focus.
+The children will begin the 'geometry' unit, in which they will measure angles with a protractor and learn how to calculate missing angles around a point.
+They will learn how to read and plot co-ordinates as well as investigating lines of symmetry.

 Science this term is about living things - we will be looking at animal life cycles, thinking about the behaviours shown at different stages throughout the life cycle, before looking at a mammal, bird, insect and amphibian life cycle in more detail.

-In R.E, the children will be looking at places of worship - the key question this term is: If God is everywhere why go to a place of worship?
+In R.E, the children will be concluding looking at places of worship - the key question this term is: If God is everywhere why go to a place of worship?
 The children will be looking at Christian, Hindu and Jewish places of worship and looking why they are so important to Christians, Hindus and Jews.
+They will also think about the key question: What does it mean to be a Muslim in Britain today?
+They think about the key beliefs of Muslims and why prayer matters.

-Our PE days are Tuesday Rounders) and Thursday (Athletics).
+Our PE days are Tuesday (rounders) and Friday (Athletics).
 We are hopeful for sunny weather so we can get out on the field during our PE lessons.
 Please make sure all kit is labelled - we always seem to find some items of clothing discarded in the classroom without a name on it!

 Each week we will be asking children to complete a range of pieces of homework which will cover maths, reading, spellings and topic.